guides16 min read

 Most card rooms allow phone use between hands but restrict it during active play.
 Check your specific card room's policy before your first session.

-Is there a free option that does everything?
+Is there a free option that covers most needs?

 Start Tracking Your Live Hands

-The gap between live and online poker starts with data capture.
-Online, every hand is logged automatically.
-Live, you need a tool that keeps up with the pace of play and outputs data you can actually use.
+The biggest difference between live and online poker is still the data.
+An online site captures every hand for you automatically, while at a live table the burden is on you — so you need a tool that keeps up with the pace of play and produces data you can actually use afterward.

 Plug the data leak in your live game.
-LiveHands lets you log key hands at the table and export them to the analysis tools serious players use—so you can review smarter and improve faster.
+LiveHands helps you capture your hands quickly at the table between deals and export them to the analysis tools serious players already use—so you can review more effectively and improve faster.
 Try it free for 7 days.